0xKoda/DIRP/Phising/playbook.md

 <summary>Toggle for Details</summary>

 - Immediate steps upon a phishing attack detection:
-    - Secure and isolate affected assets and domains.
+    - Secure and isolate affected assets and wallets.
     - Alert internal security teams and start emergency protocols.
     - Issue organization-wide notifications to cease all blockchain-related operations temporarily.
+    - Pause any active contracts (if possible).
+    - Begin sending any remaining assets to new hot-wallet
 - Liaise with blockchain networks or service providers for:
     - Assistance in tracking and halting malicious activities.
     - Support in recovering compromised assets, if possible.
     - Advice on fortifying security measures post-incident.
+- Report the phishing link, contract and or wallet address:
+    - Upload URL to virus total.
+    - Create a pull request to [MM phishing detect](https://github.com/MetaMask/eth-phishing-detect/commits/main/src/config.json) and add the URL.

 </details>